mitre/data-owner-tools/README.md

 # Data Owner Tools Executables
 Fork of https://github.com/mitre/data-owner-tools.
 All python files should conform to existing command line documentation.
 Command line and GUI tools should be interoperable.
 Executables built using pyinstaller version 4.2.

+## Basic End User Instructions:
+To use the garble tool, download GarbleExecutable.exe from: https://github.com/Sam-Gresh/data-owner-tools/releases/tag/v0.0.3.
+Optionally, create an output directory.
+Run the executable.
+Select the PII csv file, and the output directory, then click the Garble button.
+The garbled files will be created in the output directory.

 ## Change Log
 ### garble.py
 - Moved majority of code into callable function